Storyflow Logo

 The Bottom Line

-If you are not sure which fits, take your most-used Heptabase whiteboard and ask what made the canvas paradigm work for you.
-If it was AI that read across cards, Storyflow.
-If it was markdown notes that happened to live on a board, Obsidian Canvas.
-If it was the visual citation paradigm for academic work, Scrintal.
-The wrong move is to switch to another tool with a different paradigm and expect a similar working pattern.
+If you are not sure which fits, open your most-used Heptabase whiteboard and ask what made the canvas paradigm work for you: AI that read across cards points to Storyflow, annotating and citing sources points to Scrintal, markdown notes that happened to live on a board point to Obsidian Canvas.
+The wrong move is to switch to a tool on the wrong side of the fork and expect your working pattern to survive.

-If your answer was board-aware AI, the test is cheap: rebuild that one Heptabase whiteboard in Storyflow for a week and ask the AI a question that needs the whole board, not one card.
-If the answer reads the context Heptabase made you stitch together by hand, the decision is made for you.
+If your answer was board-aware AI for creative work, the test is cheap: rebuild that one Heptabase whiteboard in Storyflow for a week and ask the AI a question that needs the whole board, not one card.
+If it reads the context Heptabase made you stitch together by hand, the decision is made for you.

 Author

 By Justkay, Documentary Filmmaker and Founder of Storyflow.
 I have used Heptabase, Obsidian Canvas, and Scrintal for documentary research, brand strategy work, and literature reviews across multiple projects.
-The rankings reflect what each alternative felt like in real visual thinking, not what each marketing page promises.
+The rankings reflect what each alternative felt like in real visual thinking, including the honest cases where a card-based research tool beats a creative one.

 FAQ: Best Heptabase Alternatives 2026